Executive Functioning

 • Self-Reflection

 Students who are not in the habit of reflection may turn in work that contains errors or does not fully represent their understanding.
 They are likely unaware of their strengths and weaknesses, which makes it difficult to establish academic strategies that work well for them.
-Our EF coaches conscientiously build reflection into our program so that students can come to really know themselves as learners therefore working more efficiently and effectively.
+Our EF coaches conscientiously build reflection into our program so that students can come to really know themselves as learners—and therefore work more efficiently and effectively.

 • Paying Attention